Diederich-Forn\ae ss index and global regularity of the complex Green operator: domains with comparable Levi eigenvalues: DF--index, commutators, and D'Angelo forms

-Moreover, there is $\delta_{\eta}$ so that this estimate holds uniformly over the level sets $\rho_{\eta}=-\delta$ for $0\leq \delta<\delta_{\eta}$.
-This estimate is the starting point, in the next section, for deriving the crucial $L^{2}$--type estimate needed in the proof of Theorem \ref{main-result}.
+where $(c_{jk})$ are the coefficients of the Levi form in the boundary chart.
+There is $\delta_{\eta}$ so that this estimate holds uniformly over the level sets $\rho_{\eta}=-\delta$ for $0\leq \delta<\delta_{\eta}$ (inherited from \eqref{alphaest1}).
+The above construction is not invariant (unless $q=1$).
+However, the quantity that will matter, namely $\sum^{'}_{J}|\alpha_{\rho_{\eta}}(L_{u}^{J})|^{2}$ (respectively $\sum^{'}_{J}|\alpha_{\rho_{\eta}}(\tilde{L}_{u}^{J})|^{2}$) is, up to a constant factor.
+The reason is that each $L_{u}^{J}$ is a linear combination, with smooth coefficients independent of $u$, of the $\tilde{L}_{u}^{J}$, and vice versa (this observation from \cite{Liu-Straube-2025}, page 5417, is based on the transformation formulas between the two orthonormal frames).
+Estimate \eqref{alphaest2} is the starting point, in the next section, for deriving the crucial $L^{2}$--type estimate needed in the proof of Theorem \ref{main-result}.